 It is not required to maintain a VCF Count for OID Transfer Frames.

-When the MC Transfer Frame Type equals ‘Variable Length’, the MC Multiplexing Function create an OID Transfer Frame.
+When references [6], or [7] are in use (i.e. the Physical Channel Transfer Frame Type equals ‘Variable Length’), the MC Multiplexing Function is not required to create an OID Transfer Frame.

 An abstract model of the MC Multiplexing Function is illustrated in figure 4-16.